 - You might be charged extra filing fees or interest.
 Some tax preparers consider advance tax filing as a loan.
 Those extra fees come out of your tax return and you end up with less money in your pocket.

 - Your tax software might hold your return until the IRS opens to accept returns.
 With Thrive Hub, we do not open filing until the IRS starts accepting returns.

 Keep your money in your own pocket and wait to file for FREE with SC Thrive when tax filing opens.

 Can I file for free with SC Thrive?

 You can easily file your South Carolina state and federal taxes with SC Thrive this tax season.
-You may qualify if your Adjusted Gross Income (AGI) is less than $65,000 or $95,000 if your filing status is married filing jointly.
+You may qualify if your Adjusted Gross Income (AGI) is $73,000 or less per year.
 You can file using Thrive Hub or in-person at an available tax clinic.
 Our tax sites are organizations and agencies in your communities you already know and trust like libraries, food banks, churches, and schools!

 NOTICE: Due to ongoing COVID-19 concerns, in-person tax clinics will be limited in 2022.
 You are strongly encouraged to use the self-serve e-filing option.

 Avoid a stressful and costly tax season by filing with SC Thrive.
 Stay updated on the latest news for 2021 tax filing by following us on social media.
 Learn how you can file your state and federal tax return online for free HERE.